 - Invest your capital and future savings in a diversified global asset allocation portfolio.
 You can buy a single ETF (e.g. GAA or others) or use a digital advisor, both of which allocate and rebalance your investments automatically.
 Low fees and tax efficiency are essential.

 - Determine the necessary savings rate with a retirement calculator – if you have few other retirement vehicles in place, starting at saving 20% of your income is a good rule of thumb.
-You can dramatically influence the point in time when you will be able to retire by the percentage of your income you manage to save.
+You can dramatically influence the point in time when you will be financially independent by the percentage of your income you manage to save.

 - Automate the monthly process of investing your savings, for example by automatic wire transfer to a Robo Advisor.